donaldheppner/ai-dev-tasks/generate-tasks.md

 ## Target Audience

-Assume the primary reader of the task list is a **junior developer** who will implement the feature.
+Assume the primary reader of the task list is a developer using an AI assistant to implement the feature.